Experienced family divorce lawyer in Metairie

 - Sole custody – One parent makes all the decisions.

 The court always considers the child’s best interests, including factors like parental stability, emotional ties, cooperation, and any history of abuse.
 (Exceptions to this involve physical/sexual abuse, substance abuse, or children under 5 years old.)
+Most of my cases are joint custody.
+Only in case of abuse or substance abuse do I see sole custody awarded.

 Louisiana law says if there is a history of physical or sexual abuse, called “family violence,” the abuser spouse will only receive supervised visitation with the kids.
 The law protects the victims, but we must prove a “history” of physical or sexual abuse.
 Emotional or verbal abuse is not enough.